Cardinals roll past playoff-bound Seahawks in 27-13 victory

 RECORD WATCH

-Fitzgerald became the second player in NFL history to top 17,000 yards receiving in a career.
+Fitzgerald became the second player in NFL history to top 17,000 yards receiving.
 Fitzgerald reached the mark on his TD catch in the second quarter.
 Fitzgerald entered the day with 16,990 yards receiving; he trails only Jerry Rice (22,895) on the all-time list.

-Wilson moved past Matt Hasselback to become Seattle’s all-time leader in yards passing.
+Wilson moved past Matt Hasselback to become Seattle’s career leader in yards passing.
 Wilson needed 103 yards to top Hasselback’s mark of 29,435 set during his 10 seasons with Seattle between 2001-10.

 FLEXED